-If your system of government is parliamentary or semi-presidential (the head of (government and) state is not popularly elected or there is a popularly elected head of state and the head of government may be removed by the legislature), go to question 22ff.
-If your system of government is dynastic (head of state determined by hereditary succession) and the head of government may be removed by the legislature, go to question 22ff.
+If your system of government is parliamentary or semipresidential, go to question 16ff.
+If your system of government is dynastic (head of state determined by hereditary succession) and the head of government may be removed by the legislature, go to question 16ff.